M-Devloo/Spring-boot-auth0-discriminator-multitenancy/readme.md

 * Integrated with Auth0 identity provider which automatically resolves the tenant id by using the received JWT token.
 * Fully tested E2E with focus on security & the multi tenancy implementation.

+## Branches

+> master

+The `master` branch is the stable branch targeting Spring boot 3.

+> release/spring-boot-v2

+The `release/spring-boot-v2` branch is the stable branch targeting Spring boot 2.

+> feature/X

+Feature branches are development branches which should be used in production environments.

 ## Detailed explanation

 There are 3 types of Multi Tenancy.